nicholaishaw/CryptoClustering/README.md

-* I answered the following question in my notebook: What is the best value for k?
+* By examining the elbow chart, the best value for k was 4.

 ## Clustering Cryptocurrencies with K-means Using the Original Scaled Data
 Use the following steps to cluster the cryptocurrencies for the best value for k on the original scaled data: